accelero42/JSONRPC/README.md

 ## Command Line Usage

-The script `snapcast_client.py` connects to the Snapcast server at `192.168.1.70` on port `1780` and calls `Server.GetStatus` via HTTP JSON-RPC.
+The script `snapcast_client.py` connects to the Snapcast server (defaults to `192.168.1.70:1780`) and calls `Server.GetStatus` via HTTP JSON-RPC.
+Host, port and request timeout can be changed with the environment variables `SNAPCAST_HOST`, `SNAPCAST_PORT` and `SNAPCAST_TIMEOUT` respectively.
 The resulting JSON is printed to the console.

 ```bash
 python3 snapcast_client.py